DARIAH-IE

 • Email a link to a friend (Opens in new window) Email

-Posted in: Creative Technologies, Digital Arts Practice, Uncategorised, Webinar, workshops Tagged: Creative Arts, Events, Galway, Transhumanism
+Posted in: Creative Technologies, Digital Arts Practice, Uncategorised, Webinar, Workshops Tagged: Creative Arts, Events, Galway, Transhumanism

 Immersive Storytelling in 360° [Feb 12, online & in person, @12:00 GMT]